 Northglenn Arts Staff

-We are a staff eleven members strong and we all wear multiple hats, bang the creative drum and are expert multitaskers.
+We are a staff ten members strong and we all wear multiple hats, bang the creative drum and are expert multitaskers.
 And we all love what we do.
 We do it for the kids, the community and our souls.
 Take a read below to learn more about us and what makes us tick.
 If you see as running around the Parsons Theatre – take a minute and say hello.
 We’d love to meet you!

-Michael has worked in the performing arts for nearly 30 years as an actor, director, producer, and administrator.
+Michael has worked in the performing arts for over 30 years as an actor, director, producer, and administrator.
+He is deeply passionate about storytelling in all forms and has dedicated the majority of his life to the pursuit of connecting audiences to artists.
 He attended the University of Northern Colorado where he earned a Bachelor of Arts Degree in Theatre.
-He was the Co-Founder and Executive Director of the award-winning Denver-based Paragon Theatre and worked in administration at the Denver Center for the Performing Arts and the Arvada Center.
+He was the Co-Founder and Executive Director of the award-winning and critically-acclaimed Denver-based Paragon Theatre for over a decade.
+He also worked in administration at the Denver Center for the Performing Arts and the Arvada Center.
+Notable directing credits include Frankie and Johnny in the Claire de Lune at Paragon Theatre (Henry Award Winner for Best Play), The Seafarer at Ashton Entertainment (Best of Westword for Ensemble), and Beauty Queen of Leenane at The Edge Theatre (Best of Westword for Best Drama).
+He has also worked extensively in Colorado and Chicago as an actor and studied with Tony Award-winner, Rondi Reed, at Steppenwolf Theatre.

 While his family and the theater are home, you can also find him at a coffee shop, ballpark, used bookstore, Colorado trail, museum or making travel plans.

-Patrick Berger (he/him) Theatre Production Manager
+Patrick Berger (he/him) Artistic Producer

 Patrick is an administrator, educator and artist, who has a passion for creating theatre that is community-engaged, community-supported, and actively engaging those who do not currently have access to the performing arts.
 He lives in Denver, CO with his husband, two girls, and two dogs, and currently works at Northglenn Arts, leading their theatrical programs.